 The workgroup recommends that CYYAD initiate the investment process by developing an open, competitive RFP process for eligible entities interested in receiving funding as a Promise partnership.
 Over the first five years of the investment, funding will be made available in two phases, which are described below.
 CYYAD will release funding in alignment with the 45/45/10 funding ratios discussed above and will consider the scope of the services proposed as well as number of students from the PSTAA prioritized populations that each partnership would serve in order to determine contract amounts.

 Phase One Investments: Initial investment in Promise partnerships is estimated to happen between quarter one 2021 and quarter four 2022.
-For phase one, CYYAD staff intend to release an RFP in the first half of 2021, after the system supporting partner is selected.
 Once this funding opportunity is announced, CYYAD staff will work in close partnership with the system supporting organization to offer technical assistance to applicants consistent with King County solicitation processes.
 The process for making phase one investments will consist of two steps.
 First, CYYAD will solicit proposals via an open RFP process and review the proposals against a set of proposal criteria.
 Up to four Promise partnerships (eight to twelve organizations, schools, and colleges) will be funded in phase one using this RFP process.
 After making award decisions, CYYAD will issue and manage performance-based contracts for an initial two-year term.

-King County will issue contracts to each individual organization that makes up at Promise partnership.
+King County will issue contracts to each individual organization that makes up a Promise partnership.
 Initial contracts will be for a two-year term.
 This will be an initial contract with the expectation that organizations begin generating student outcomes, while also testing and refining the King County Promise model.
 This testing is an important component of phase one and will be needed before expanding services to more students and including additional partners.
 These partnerships will be expected to begin taking actions to make immediate improvements in the lives of young people from the PSTAA prioritized populations.
 At the same time, partnerships will incubate practices that may require testing and refinement before being implemented with additional partners/students.

 Phase Two Investments: In phase two, CYYAD will invite phase one partnerships to submit proposals to scale their work and also make new investments to support additional partnerships.
 CYYAD staff expect to release the phase two RFP in the first half of 2023.
 CYYAD staff will work with the system supporting organization to offer technical assistance to applicants consistent with King County solicitation processes.
 Up to eight Promise partnerships (16-24 organizations, schools, and colleges) will be funded in this phase.
 It is estimated up to four new Promise partnerships will be selected for funding via competitive RFP process.
 CYYAD staff will issue individual contracts to agencies that make up the selected Promise partnerships to provide services for a three-year term through 2025.
 CYYAD will oversee these investments consistent with King County DCHS protocols for contract monitoring.